 The Boothbay Harbor Chamber of Commerce keeps an up-to-date list of festivals and events in the region.
 There is always something going on, year-round, including the Fishermen’s Festival (including the Miss Shrimp Pageant) in April, Windjammer Days in June, fireworks over the Harbor on July 4, Restaurant Week in September and the Harbor Lights Festival in December.
 See the website and events calendars for the following theaters and more:

 - The Lincoln Theater (Downtown Damariscotta – right across from Renys)

 - The Coastal Maine Botanical Gardens are open daily year-round and host events year-round.

 - Boothbay Railway Village hosts a number of events from late May to late October.

 - Art: The Boothbay Region Arts Foundation lists artists’ workshops open to the public.
-For example, local artist Mark Mellor runs a summer workshop every year.

 - The Coastal Maine Botanical Gardens offer adult workshops and courses.